 Corns and calluses are common foot conditions, and most of us will experience one or the other at some point in our lives.
 Often, corns are painless.
-However, if you’re worried about persistent, uncomfortable or painful corns, solutions are available.
+However, if you’re worried about persistent, uncomfortable or painful corns on feet, solutions are available.

 What is a corn?